Wilten Abbey

 "...aus eingebung Gotes und seines Hayligen Geistes Inspiration.
 Alles zu ehre des aller höchsten aus ainem Rechen inprünstigen zu der heyligen Catholischen Alleinsseligmachenden Religion tragenden eyfer.“

-Reform and revolution: Jakob Hutter and Michael Gaismair
+Reform and rebellion: Jakob Hutter and Michael Gaismair

 The first years of Emperor Ferdinand I's reign (1503 - 1564) as sovereign of Tyrol were characterised by theological and social unrest.
 Theological and social tensions increased during this crisis-ridden period.
-The new law, which had been introduced by Maximilian's administration, stood in opposition to the old customary law.
+Siegmund's lavish court management and Maximilian's wars, including the pledging of a large part of the state's assets to foreign entrepreneurs and financiers, had put Tyrol's financial situation in dire straits.
+The new law, which had been introduced by Maximilian's administration, stood in contrast to the old customary law.
 Hunting in the forest and searching for firewood had thus become illegal for the majority of the population.
-Siegmund's lavish court management and Maximilian's wars, including the pledging of a large part of the state's assets, had put Tyrol's financial situation in dire straits.
-At this time, two men emerged in Tyrol, Jakob Hutter (1500 - 1536) and Michael Gaismair (1490 - 1532), who threatened the existing order and paid for it with their lives.
+The loss of these Universal rights and the ever-increasing burden of taxes had a negative impact on small farmers, day labourers, farmhands and other labourers.
+Pofel massive impact.
+In Tyrol at this time, Jakob Hutter (1500 - 1536) and Michael Gaismair (1490 - 1532) were two men who demanded more social justice, threatened the existing order and paid for it with their lives.

-Jakob Hutter was the figurehead of the Anabaptists, who were mainly active in the Inn Valley and the Puster Valley in South Tyrol.
+Jakob Hutter was the figurehead of the Anabaptists active in Tyrol, particularly in the Lower Inn Valley and the Puster Valley.
 The first signs of the Little Ice Age caused an increase in crop failures.
 Many people saw this as a punishment from God for people's sinful lives.
 Sects such as the Anabaptists preached the pure doctrine of religion in order to free themselves from this guilt and restore order.
-The Roman Church and the pious Prince Ferdinand were particularly displeased by their attitude towards worldly possessions and baptism.
-People should freely express their will to join Christianity as adult and responsible citizens and not be baptised as children.
-The Anabaptists posed a threat to public order for the strictly religious Prince Ferdinand, who was loyal to the Pope, and were welcome scapegoats for the majority of Tyroleans.
-As early as 1524, three Anabaptists were burned at the stake for heresy in front of the Golden Roof in Innsbruck.
-Five years later, thousands of Anabaptists were expelled from the country and emigrated to Moravia, today's Czech Republic.
+The Roman Church and Ferdinand I were particularly displeased by their attitude towards worldly possessions, infant baptism and their open dislike of secular and ecclesiastical authorities.
+People should freely express their will to join Christianity as adult and responsible citizens and not be baptised as babies.

-One of them was Jakob Hutter.
+One of them was Hutter.
 Having grown up in South Tyrol, his apprenticeship and journeyman years as a hatter took him to Prague and Carinthia, where he probably first came into contact with the Anabaptists and their teachings.
 When the religious community was also expelled from Moravia in 1535, Jakob Hutter returned to Tyrol.
-He was captured, taken to Innsbruck and imprisoned in the Kräuterturm gefoltert.
-Er fand als Anführer der Häretiker für sein Wirken 1536 vor dem Goldenen Dachl his end at the stake.
+He was captured, taken to Innsbruck and imprisoned in the Kräuterturm tortured.
+As the leader of the heretics for his activities in 1536, he was tried before the Goldenen Dachl burnt at the stake.

 The community of Hutterischen Brüder kam nach ihrer endgültigen Vertreibung aus den deutschen Ländern und langen Irrfahrten und Fluchten quer durch Europa im 19.
 Jahrhundert in Nordamerika an.
 Noch heute gibt es einige hundert Hutterer Kolonien in Kanada und den USA, die noch immer nach dem Gebot der Jerusalemer Gütergemeinschaft in einer Art kommunistischem Urchristentum leben.
 Wie die Mennoniten und die Amisch leben die Hutterer meist isoliert von der Außenwelt und haben sich eine eigene Form der an das Deutsche angelehnten Sprache erhalten.
 In Innsbruck erinnern eine kleine Tafel am Goldenen Dachl sowie eine Straße im Westen der Stadt an Jakob Hutter.
 2008 hatten die Bischöfe von Brixen und Innsbruck gemeinsam mit den Landeshauptleuten Nord- und Südtirols in einem Brief an den Ältestenrat der Hutterischen Brüder das knapp 500 Jahre vergangene Unrecht an der Täufergemeinschaft eingestanden.
 2015 wurde im Saggen eein paar Schritte südwestlich des Panoramagebäudes der Huttererpark eröffnet, in dem das Denkmal „Übrige Brocken“ an das Schicksal und Leid der Verfolgten erinnert.